 People with mental illnesses and neurodivergence who lie outside this construct are marginalized by this system of neurotypicality.
 For example, educational curriculums, timelines and deadlines don't cater for the needs of students with autism: and the ambitious glorification of work and hustle dehumanizes people with anxiety, depression, psychosis and other mental illnesses who do not fit the ableist expectations.
 In addition, mental health campaigns depict linear recovery narratives - thereby upholding neurotypicality as the desired, default, and successful destination to reach.
-To look structurally at 'illnesses' ' is to also understand and resist the systems that define them as medical 'issues' and the stripping of agency, individualized responsibility and isolation brought by the lack of productive labour" are phrases that can be found as symptoms of mental illnesses in diagnostics bibles.
+To look structurally at 'illnesses' ' is to also understand and resist the systems that define them as medical 'issues' and the stripping of agency, individualized responsibility and isolation brought by the endowment of pathology.